 child's academic development.
 These visits help develop creativity

-Task Force identifies as among the most important skills for students
+and innovation, which are among the most important skills for students

 today.
 The field trip also helps teachers enliven the curriculum